nemogoc/100-days-of-code/r2-log.md

 Lastly, started the startup site with Tim.
 Not a fan of Tim so far.
 As with the optional Tapatalk (or whatever) project in TWDBC Section 19, we used a bunch of CSS without going over it beforehand.
 Definitely a bit frustrating that we use Flexbox, then a bunch of relative and absolute positioning.
 Is that how it has to be done?

 ### R2D45 - 4/19
 Finished the startup site.
 Can't say I learned a ton.
-Tim is not good at this.
+Matt is not good at this.
 It was a demo of a project, not teaching a project.
 Still, the next section has a new guy who seems better so far, but I did just start.

+### R2D46 - 4/20
+New guy Tim is better.
+Really enjoyed his talk about the call stack and event queue, although I did have to watch another video (great stuff: youtube.com/watch?v=8aGhZQkoFbQ) to really get a handle on it.
+Very surprising that JS has no interrupts for items on the event queue, but I guess you can avoid blocking.